 Background checks for returning staff must be repeated every two (2) years.
 Some programs may require more frequent background checks.

 Failure to comply with a background check may result in immediate suspension or termination.
 Authorized Adults and Key Personnel are encouraged to self-disclose to the Office of Human Resources any changes to their arrest or conviction record that may occur while they are participating or supporting a program.

 Emerson College programs that provide opportunities for registered graduate students to work with Minors at other institutions or businesses, in which the Minors are the responsibility of the other institution or business, should consult with the Office of Human Resources to determine if any necessary background checks or training be provided for our graduate students.
 In most cases, our graduate students will be asked by the other institution or business to undergo a background check.
-If no background check is requested and/or training provided by the other institution or business, or if this process is not known or confirmed by the other institution or business, then the Emerson College program should adhere to the CORI and training components of this Policy.
+If no background check is requested and/or training provided by the other institution or business, or if this process is not known or confirmed by the other institution or business, then the Emerson College program should adhere to the Background Check and training components of this Policy.

 If the Minor’s parent, guardian or adult supervisor is present either as part of an audience or otherwise onsite during an Emerson College program, course, event or presentation occurs, then they are the Authorized Adult.
 Therefore, no background check is required for Emerson College personnel or volunteers.